mortadabff/Learning_JEE/Day2/readme.md

 Maven's core feature is its *dependency management system*.
 It automatically downloads libraries and plugins required by your project from the central Maven repository, eliminating the need to manually manage JAR files and other dependencies.

 ###### Maven's Utility
 1. Project Standardization
 2. Dependency Management: It automatically handles the inclusion and updating of dependencies, reducing the risk of  conflicts and missing libraries.
 3. Build Automation: Maven automates the build process, including compiling code, running tests, packaging applications, and generating reports.
 4. Plugin Ecosystem
+###### Key Elements of a POM File

+* <modelVersion>: Specifies the version of the object model Maven uses.
+This is always 4.0.0 for current versions of Maven.
+* <groupId>: Defines the id of the project's group.
+This is generally unique among an organization or a project.
+It's often used to structure the package name.
+* <artifactId>: The id of the artifact (project) itself.
+This is the name of the JAR without version if the project is packaged as a JAR.
+* <version>: The version of the artifact under the specified group.
+* <packaging>: Defines how the project should be packaged.
+Common types include jar, war, and ear.
+The default is jar.
+* <dependencies>: Lists the dependencies required by the project.
+Each dependency is specified by its groupId, artifactId, and version.
+Maven automatically downloads these from the central repository or from other specified repositories.
+* <build>: Contains build-related information, including plugins and other elements used during the build process.
+* <plugins>: Within the <build> section, this element contains plugins that extend the capabilities of Maven, such as compiling code, running tests, creating JAR files,

 ###### Maven for JEE
 For Java EE (Enterprise Edition) projects, Maven can manage dependencies such as servlet APIs, EJBs (Enterprise JavaBeans), and JPA (Java Persistence API) implementations.
 Here's a simplified example of how you might set up a Maven